Dano Milk commits to quality, affordability amidst economic challenges

 He was speaking to the media on the sidelines of a donation to the 37 Military Hospital in Accra to commemorate this year’s World Milk Day.

-The company donated its nutritious milk products worth GHS52,000 to parents and children at some selected hospitals in the country including Tema General Hospital.
+The company donated its nutritious milk products worth GH¢52,000 to parents and children at some selected hospitals in the country including Tema General Hospital.

 Significance